Quality Bone Densitometry: Performance, Interpretation, and Clinical Application for Technologists

 - Precision Assessment & Components of a DXA Practice

 - Lumbar Spine Scans- Elements Critical to Quality

 - Supplemental DXA Applications

-- Application of DXA Tools and Features
+- Application of DXA Tools & Software Features

 Day 2: The Importance of Understanding and Applying the Science and Language of Densitometry

 Day 2 Objectives: After attending the course, participants should be better prepared to:

 - Provide DXA interpreters sufficient information for a high-quality DXA report

 - Understand how specific medical conditions and medications affect bone density